E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Performance metric details

 \section{Performance metric details}

-\paragraph{Validity:} Percentage of valid molecules, computed using RDKit's SanitizeMol function. \paragraph{Neutrality:} Percentage of generated atoms that have a formal charge of 0, and percentage of molecules that contain all atoms with a formal charge of 0. \paragraph{Novelty:} percentage of generated molecular graphs that are not present in the training data (after canonicalization).
+\paragraph{Validity:} Percentage of valid molecules, computed using RDKit's SanitizeMol function, computed using explicit H atoms. \paragraph{Neutrality:} Percentage of generated atoms that have a formal charge of 0, and percentage of molecules that contain all atoms with a formal charge of 0.

 Among our molecular quality metrics, the atom and bond total variation distances TV\textsubscript{a} and TV\textsubscript{b} are a good measure of how well most of the data modes are captured, whereas MST should better measure the quality of the molecules.
 For instance, if the method captures a single mode of distribution well, and generates very high-quality molecules, it may still have relatively bad TV\textsubscript{a} and TV\textsubscript{b}. \paragraph{TV\textsubscript{a}, TV\textsubscript{b}} We define TV\textsubscript{a} and TV\textsubscript{b} as: